mohamedtamer0/DesignPatterns-Kotlin/README.md

 ##
 ## Factory Method
-The factory pattern is used to replace class constructors, abstracting the process of object generation so that the type of the object instantiated can be determined at run-time.
+The Creationaldesignpattern.factory pattern is used to replace class constructors, abstracting the process of object generation so that the type of the object instantiated can be determined at run-time.

 ## UML :